 Take your invoice to any Post Office.
-Using the barcode on the front of the invoice, the Post Office will accept your payment and send it to the Council.
+Using the barcode on the invoice, the Post Office will accept your payment and send it to the Council.
 The Post Office will not charge you for this service.
 Post Office - branch finder .

-By cash, cheque, postal order or money order (made payable to 'Calderdale MBC' and crossed 'a/c payee only'), at one of our Local Offices .
+You can pay at Council Local Offices .
+Pay by cash, cheque, postal order or money order (make payable to 'Calderdale MBC' and crossed 'a/c payee only').

-We will issue a reminder notice if the invoice isn't paid.
+We will issue a reminder notice, if the invoice is not paid.
 This includes failing to make payment on your instalments, or a one off payment.

 If you receive a reminder

 You should contact the Income Section, as soon as possible, to make arrangements to pay the overdue amount.
 If the invoice remains unpaid and no explanation is received, our Legal Department will be instructed to start Court proceedings.

 You can request a copy invoice by contacting Income Services (see below).